-The charging order laws in the United States have evolved to the point where "uniform laws" have been established which influence the laws in every state and give a consistent foundation for each state to draft their laws on.
-There are variations in state laws concerning LLCs and partnerships, but the state laws are all very similar.
+The charging order laws in the United States have evolved to the point where "uniform acts" have been established which influence the laws in every state and give a consistent foundation for each state to draft their laws on.
+There are variations in state laws concerning LLCs and partnerships, but the state laws are all very similar, with the exception of Utah.